sfrwmaker/hakko_t12_stm32/README.md

 Revision history

 11/16/2019

-Fixed incorrenct message processing issue.
+  Fixed incorrect message processing issue.
     Now "EEPROM read error" message would be displayed in case if the controller cannot access EEPROM IC.
   Empty slot for TIP calibration data issue fixed.
 The slot of non-active tip can be used for newly activated tip.
     When new tip activated, the controller checks data written to EEPROM.
-  If tip configuration data would not read correctly the "EEPROM write error" message wouls be displayed.
+  If tip configuration data would not read correctly the "EEPROM write error" message would be displayed.

 11/09/2019